eoberortner/libSBOLj/README.md

 ### In a Maven project:

 1. As first step, the libSBOLj JAR file must be added to the local Maven repository.
-After libSBOLj is stored in the local Maven repository, it can be integrated into multiple Maven projects.
-That is, this step must be performed only after compiling and packaging the library.

 ```
-cd /path/to/libSBOLj

 mvn install:install-file \
-    -Dfile=./core2/target/libSBOLj-core2-2.0.0-SNAPSHOT.jar \
+    -Dfile=/path/to/libSBOLj/core2/target/libSBOLj-core2-2.0.0-SNAPSHOT.jar \
     -DgroupId=org.sbolstandard \
     -DartifactId=libSBOLj-core2 \
     -Dversion=2.0.0-SNAPSHOT \
     -Dpackaging=jar
 ```

+After libSBOLj is stored in the local Maven repository, it can be integrated into multiple Maven projects.
+That is, this step must be performed only after compiling and packaging the library.

-2. Add a dependency to a Maven project and the pom.xml file.
+2. In a Maven project that utilizes the libSBOLj library, add a dependency in the Maven project's ```pom.xml``` file.

 ```
 <dependency>